Inequitable conduct: Specifics

 The party asking the court to decline to enforce the patent, usually the alleged infringer, bears the burden of proving inequitable conduct to the court.
 The moving party must show by clear and convincing evidence that the patentee intentionally withheld or misrepresented information, and that the information was material.
 Proven inequitable conduct in any claim can expose the entire patent to unenforceability.

+On appeal, a finding of inequitable conduct is reviewed under the standard of abuse of discretion.

 History

 The unclean hands cases of Keystone Driller v.
 General Excavator, Hazel-Atlas v.
 Hartford, and Precision v.
 Automotive formed the basis for the doctrine of inequitable conduct that developed and evolved over time.

 Keystone case

 In the 1933 Keystone case, the patentee manufactured and suppressed evidence in a patent application and its subsequent defense in two different infringement actions: the patentee paid the prior art user to perjure himself by signing a false affidavit that his use was an abandoned experiment, and bought the prior art user's agreement to keep secret the prior use details and to suppress that evidence.
 Unsurprisingly, the patentee also did not disclose those facts to the PTO or to co-litigants in the infringement actions.
 The defendants in the second action discovered and presented evidence of the malfeasance, and while the trial court refused dismissal on that ground, on appeal the Sixth Circuit reversed the trial court and remanded for dismissal, and the Supreme Court affirmed.